-Any student or employee of Plattsburgh State may consult with the Affirmative Action Officer regarding potential discrimination or harassment.
+Any student or employee of SUNY Plattsburgh, or any third party may consult with the Affirmative Action Officer/Title IX Coordinator regarding potential discrimination or harassment.
 This initial contact may occur by telephone, e-mail, or in person--the latter being preferred.
-The AAO will assist the individual in understanding the nature of the incident, the complaint process, resources available to the individual, and other options to resolve the issue.
+The AAO/TIX will assist the individual in understanding the nature of the incident, the complaint process, resources available to the individual, and other options to resolve the issue.
 The individual need not take any further action.

-The individual may elect to have the matter resolved informally.
-In seeking an informal resolution, the Affirmative Action Officer shall review all relevant information and interview Complainant, Respondent, and pertinent witnesses.
-The AAO will take all reasonable steps to complete the inquiry in a timely manner.
-If the AAO can find a resolution satisfactory to both the Complainant and the Respondent, the AAO will send a written notice to that effect to both parties.
+The individual may elect to have the matter resolved informally, if appropriate.
+In seeking an informal resolution, the Affirmative Action Officer or Title IX Coordinator shall review all relevant information and interview Complainant, Respondent, and pertinent witnesses.
+The AAO or TIX will take all reasonable steps to complete the inquiry in a timely manner.
+If the AAO/TIX can find a resolution satisfactory to both the Complainant and the Respondent within 24 calendar days from the filing of the complaint, the AAO/TIX will send a written notice to that effect to both parties, including the terms of agreement, signed and dated by all parties, with a written report to the President.
 The matter will be closed.

-At any time in this process, the Complainant may elect to sign a formal complaint, as long as it is within the 90-day time limit.
+At any time in this process, the Complainant may elect to sign a formal complaint, as long as it is within the 180-day time limit.
+(See “Time Limits” above.)

 An individual may refuse to reduce a complaint to writing.
 However, notwithstanding that refusal, there may be a continuing obligation on the part of the campus to investigate the verbal complaint to the best of its ability and proceed with any action that is warranted.
 Although in some instances verbal complaints may be acted upon, the procedures set forth here rest upon the submission of a written complaint that will enable a full and fair investigation of the facts.

-If there is a formal complaint filed, or if the AAO determines that the matter deserves further examination, s/he will immediately begin an investigation.
-The AAO will take all reasonable steps necessary to complete the investigation within ninety (90) calendar days after receipt of the complaint.
+If there is a formal complaint filed, or if the AAO/TIX determines that the matter deserves further examination, s/he will immediately begin an investigation.
+The AAO/TIX will take all reasonable steps necessary to complete the investigation and file a written report with the President within twenty four (24) calendar days after receipt of the complaint.
 If such is not possible, the AAO may extend this deadline for a reasonable period of time.
-Both the Complainant and the Respondent will receive notification from the AAO regarding the basis for this extension.
+Both the Complainant and the Respondent will receive notification from the AAO/TIX regarding the basis for this extension.

 The investigation shall consist of: